electricwig/simple-cat-app/README.md

 # simple-cat-app
-A simple one-page cat app!

-A single app that displays a random cat fact, retrieved from 'https://catfact.ninja/fact', a free API, via the fetch method.
+A single-page app that displays a random cat fact, retrieved from 'https://catfact.ninja/fact', a free API, via the fetch method.

 Made to test out some of the HTML, CSS and javascript I've learnt during the Odin Project's "Foundations" section - in particular flexbox and an excuse to try out some basic javascript.